Welcome to the Department of Earth and Atmospheric Sciences

 Are you interested in participating in a unique learning environment?
 Then please join us for GEOFYRST!
 GEOFYRST is a 6-day field experience before the start of classses in August and is open to incoming freshman and transfer students.
 You just need to register for a special section of GEOL 120 and fill out an application to participate.
 Click the "Prospective Students" link and scroll down the list.
 Click here to see what GEOFYRST is all about.

 Did you know that there is a page of links for internships on this site?
-Click the "Current Students" link and scroll down for the list.
+Click the "Current Students" link and scroll down to Grad Schools and Internships"

 Heather McArdle (Class of 1993) and an ESOP teacher has been awarded the 2014 American Association of Petroleum Geologists (AAPG) Foundation's Teacher of the Year.
 Congratulations Heather!
 It's wonderful news to see one of our own achieve this award.
 Click here to read about Heather's achievement.

 Contact us: Earth & Atmospheric Sciences Department Phone: (607) 436-3707